-(a) in good faith, submits an Accounting Complaint;
+(a) in good faith, submits a Compliance Complaint;

-(b) provides assistance to the Audit Committee, the Investigator, or the Corporation’s management or any other person or group, including any governmental, regulatory or law enforcement body, investigating or otherwise helping to resolve an Accounting Complaint;
+(b) provides assistance to the Audit Committee, the Investigator, or the Corporation’s management or any other person or group, including any governmental, regulatory or law enforcement body, investigating or otherwise helping to resolve a Compliance Complaint;

-(c) provides information regarding any conduct the person reasonably and in good faith believes constitutes a violation of any law or regulation regarding securities fraud in an investigation conducted by any state, provincial or federal regulatory or law enforcement agency or authority, or a member or committee of any legislative body; or
+(c) provides information in an investigation conducted by any state, provincial or federal regulatory or law enforcement agency or authority, or a member or committee of any legislative body; or

-(d) participates in an investigation, hearing, court proceeding or other administrative inquiry in connection with an Accounting Complaint.
+(d) participates in an investigation, hearing, court proceeding or other administrative inquiry in connection with a Compliance Complaint.

-If an employee submits an Accounting Complaint in good faith, which is not confirmed by subsequent investigation, no action will be taken against that employee.
+If an employee submits a Compliance Complaint in good faith, which is not confirmed by subsequent investigation, no action will be taken against that employee.

 Any employee who knowingly or recklessly makes false accusations of wrongdoing (including making statements or disclosures that are not in good faith) may be subject to discipline, which may include termination.